 http:/, add an additional URLACL setting.
 Any calls to get a message body will fail with an HTTP 503 error ("Service Unavailable").

 For more information, see also ServiceControl: Configure the URI.

-An example of how to set encryption per specific message property can be viewed in the Encryption Sample.
+An example of how to set encryption for specific message properties can be viewed in the encryption sample.

 ServiceControl uses an embedded RavenDB database to store its data.
 This database is managed internally by ServiceControl and it is not intended for direct access or usage.
-By default, the database is located on the same machine as the ServiceControl instance is installed.
+By default, the database is located on the same machine as the ServiceControl instance.
 A different location (local or network path) for the database files can be selected.

 Access to the location of the database files enables full access to the database contents, so take great care to ensure the database location is secure from unauthorized access and tampering.